Q: What is Amazon Systems Manager?

 Q: Can I retrieve the history of commands run against my instances?

 Yes.
 Run Command keeps the output for each command for 30 days.
-In addition, you can have Run Command store a copy of all log files in Amazon S3 or capture the output of your commands using AWS CloudTrail.
+In addition, you can have Run Command store a copy of all log files in Amazon S3 or capture the output of your commands using Amazon CloudTrail.

 Q: Can I control who can execute a command?

 Yes.
-Using the published AWS Identity and Access Management (IAM) permissions and policies, you can control who has access to execute commands or documents on specific instances.
+Using the published Amazon Identity and Access Management (IAM) permissions and policies, you can control who has access to execute commands or documents on specific instances.
 For example, you can specify an IAM user who can run PowerShell commands, but not join an instance to a domain.
 Another IAM user can only be given access to run a very specific command like restarting services, giving you the flexibility to specify how much access any given user can have.

 Q: Can I check the status of a running command?